gibbok/event-timeline/README.md

 Event Timeline is a mini application based on React, TypeScript, and MUI.
 This document provides installation instructions, an overview of the tool, architectural overview, project structure, performance considerations, UX/UI aspects, and testing strategies.

+Running the application hosted on Vercel.
+You can visit it here:

+XXX

 ## Installation Instructions

 Follow these steps to install the Event Timeline application: